saketkumarjha/Real-Time-Chat-App/readme.md

 - Enter key support for sending messages

 ### UI/UX
-- Clean, modern interface with dark theme
+- Clean, modern interface with a dark theme
 - Responsive design that works on mobile and desktop
 - Toast notifications for important actions
 - Smooth transitions and hover effects
 - Scrollable message history

-## Tech Stack

 ### Frontend
 - **React** - UI library